kitykity/dowp/README.md

 <b>NOTE!</b> This tool is designed to import the Title, Date, and Text of your post only.
 More may come in the future; but this is the meat of this project for now.

-Before you run the script, you will need to download your WordPress posts.
+A. Before you run the script, you will need to download your WordPress posts.

 1. Log in to your WordPress blog control panel.
 2. On the left hand side, click on Tools - Export.